NoahLake07/Assassin-Game-App/README.md

 # Assassin-Game-App
 This application assists moderators with managing an ASSASSIN game.
-In large scale games, it can get difficult to moderate a game, so this application automates most of the proccesses and lets the moderator have full access to all the data for every player.
+In large scale games, it can get difficult to moderate a game, so this application automates most of the processes and lets the moderator have full access to all the data for every player.

 This application uses a java-based user interface and utilizes a node-like data structure within every player object